thegamecracks/embedded-python-tutorial/README.md

 # embedded-python-tutorial

-This is a demonstration of manually creating a portable Python application on Windows without tools like [PyInstaller].
+This is a tutorial on how to manually create a portable Python application on Windows without bundling tools like [PyInstaller].

 ## Prerequisites

 - Python installed on your system
-- An embedded Python package of the same version on [python.org](https://www.python.org/downloads/)
+- A "Windows embeddable package" of the same version from [python.org](https://www.python.org/downloads/)

+## Summary

+The idea is to install the project's dependencies into the same directory where the embedded Python executable is contained, then run the project's source code through a native executable.
+To handle both the dependencies and the generation of the executable, the actual source code is organized as a [package](https://packaging.python.org/en/latest/tutorials/packaging-projects/) using [setuptools](https://setuptools.pypa.io/en/latest/userguide/index.html) to formally declare dependencies and a console script that can be used to start the application.

 ## Setup

-1. Unpack the embedded package's contents into the project root
+1. Unpack the embeddable archive's contents into the project root
 2. Install the source code and dependencies with `py -m pip install --prefix . ./source_code`
 3. Run `py fix_scripts.py` to help the console scripts find python.exe and its dependencies
 4. Start the application with `Scripts\my_app.exe`